 Contact her at: email@example.com

 Her main practice areas are Employment, Healthcare & Life Science, Data Protection and Dispute Resolution and she is recommended by the Legal 500.
-She is currently pursuing a Master of Advanced Studies in Health Law at the University of Neuchâtel’s Health Law Institute.
+She is currently completing a Master of Advanced Studies in Health Law at the University of Neuchâtel’s Health Law Institute.

 Contact her at: firstname.lastname@example.org